jacktrusler/advent_of_coders/ben/2022/README.md

         vision = np.array([_on_row(i) for i in range(len(ar))])
         return np.rot90(vision, 4-rot)

 The `_on_row` sub-function will get the number of visible trees when looking down from any given row.
+This method does unfortunately force us to loop over each row twice and each column twice, which isn't as clean as our part one solution, but it's still the best that I could come up with, personally.

 ## <a name="d09"></a> Day 09: Rope Bridge